Topics E to M

 Incense is not permitted in any residence area.
 Students who have incense in their rooms, suites, houses, or apartments will be required to take it home.
 Students who do not comply with this policy will have their incense confiscated until the end of the semester and will receive an automatic College disciplinary warning.
 Individuals wishing to use incense for religious purposes are asked to contact Campus Ministry to make appropriate arrangements.

 For your safety and security, do not give your keys to anyone.
 If you find yourself locked out of your room please contact the Department of Security for assistance, they have temporary room keys that can be issued to you on a short term basis to allow you to access your room.
 If you lose your key, report it to the Residential Life Office immediately.
 A new lock and key will be ordered for you.
-There is a charge of $25 for any lost room/apartment key and a $15 charge for a lost P.O. key.
+There is a charge of $25 for any lost room.
 Failing to report your lost key could jeopardize your own safety and that of your roommate(s).

 Washing machines and dryers are located in each residential hall/area for resident use.
 The fees for using the machines are included in the cost of the housing contract for each semester.
 In many halls there are also ironing boards, irons and drying racks available for resident use.
 Please use only HE (High Efficiency) detergent in all front loading style washing machines to ensure they work properly for you and all of the residents.

 - Aurora and Regina have laundry facilities located on each floor.
 Each hall has sign-up sheets to reserve a time to do laundry.